Breastfeeding: HIV

 A breastfeeding child can become infected with HIV.
 Factors such as the mother's viral load complicate breastfeeding recommendations for HIV-positive mothers.
 The World Health Organization highlights the possibility of breastfeeding in mothers on anti-viral therapy and with undetectable viral loads, especially in areas where access to clean water is poor and where death from infectious diseases is common, citing low transmission rates when the mother is on anti-viral therapy.
-They also recommend that national authorities in each country decide which infant feeding practice should be promoted by their maternal and child health services to best avoid HIV transmission from mother to child.
+They also recommend that national authorities in each country decide which infant feeding practice should be promoted by their maternal and child health services to avoid transmitting HIV from mother to child.
 However, the CDC continues to recommend against HIV-positive mothers breastfeeding in the United States.
 Infant formula should only be given if this can be safely done.

 Human T-lymphotropic virus (types I and II)

 Human T-Lymphotrophic Virus (HTLV) is able to be passed through breastmilk from mother to child.
 The worldwide rate of transmission through breastmilk is estimated to be 3.9–27%, and this risk is increased by high maternal viral load and prolonged periods of breastfeeding.
 Current data demonstrates that while breastfeeding for less than six months does not, independently, increase risk of HTLV-1 transmission, not breastfeeding during that time does decrease risk of transmission.
 As such, CDC recommends against breastfeeding when mothers have HTLV Types I or II.
 Recognizing the importance of breastfeeding in more resource-poor areas of the world, the World Health Organization recommends shortening the duration of breastfeeding, or avoiding breastfeeding where possible.